File Sync Service

 Next select the Log On tab.
 Assign your specially created user, enter their password and click Apply, then OK.

-For the change to take affect you will need to stop the service and restart it.
-Although you can restart the service, we recommend the following:
+For the change to take affect you will need to stop the service and restart it, so right-click the CloudFiler Sync Service and select Restart.

 If the sync service won't run as this user, take a look at Sync Connector won't run